-With Amazon EC2, you don't have to pay upfront fees, you don't have to commit to a fixed amount of bandwidth, and you don't have to meet any minimum usage requirements.
+With standard Amazon EC2 instances, you don't have to pay upfront fees, you don't have to commit to a fixed amount of bandwidth, and you don't have to meet any minimum usage requirements.
 As with other AWS services, you only pay for what you use.